TryGhost/Ghost/mail/index.md

 ### Wait what?

-If you're familiar with PHP land, then you're probably very used to having email just magically work on your hosting platform.
-Node is a bit different, it's shiny and new and still a little rough around the edges in places.
+Most other other blogging platforms are based on a scripting language called PHP.
+If you’ve used those platforms before, you’re probably used to having email just magically work.
+Ghost is based on Node.js.
+Node is shiny and new, and still a little rough around the edges.
+It requires some configuration to get email working.

 But don't fear, setting up your email is a one-time thing and we're here to walk you through it.